project-oak/oak/docs/concepts.md

-Oak Node, the two first establish a fresh ephemeral session key, and then they provide assertions to each other over a channel encrypted with such key; the client relies on this assertion to determine whether it is connecting to a valid version of the Oak VM (see below for what constitutes a valid version).
+Oak Node, the two first establish a fresh ephemeral session key, and then they provide assertions to each other over a channel encrypted with such key; the client relies on this assertion to determine whether it is connecting to a valid version of the Oak Runtime (see below for what constitutes a valid version).
 In particular, the attestation includes a _measurement_ (i.e. a hash) of the Oak Module running in the remote enclave, cryptographically bound to the session itself.